waynelai614/jfmk-auth/README.md

 - VNC locally into the Selenium session to interact and debug.
 - Authenticated users are served single-page app with a proxied index page, and expiring pre-signed URLs for sensitive S3 hosted content are parsed/injected.
 Demo content is instance of [jfroom/portfolio-web](//github.com/jfroom/portfolio-web).
 - Project initially seeded with [nickjj/orats](nickjj/orats) template.

-## Intent

- - Privately share an instance of my static portfolio site.
- - Chose to 'roll my own' solution to gain experience with technologies & APIs above.
-See [Caveats](#caveats) for alternative approaches.

 # Getting started